encode/django-rest-framework/docs/topics/rest-hypermedia-hateoas.md

 REST framework is an agnositic Web API toolkit.
 It does help guide you towards building well-connected APIs, and makes it easy to design appropriate media types, but it does not strictly enforce any particular design style.

-### What REST framework *does* provide.
+## What REST framework *does* provide.

 It is self evident that REST framework makes it possible to build Hypermedia APIs.
 The browseable API that it offers is built on HTML - the hypermedia language of the web.

 REST framework also includes [serialization] and [parser]/[renderer] components that make it easy to build appropriate media types, [hyperlinked relations][fields] for building well-connected systems, and great support for [content negotiation][conneg].

-### What REST framework *doesn't* provide.
+## What REST framework *doesn't* provide.

-What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] or HTML [microformats] by default, or the ability to auto-magically create fully HATEOAS style APIs that include form descriptions, and semantically labelled hyperlinks.
+What REST framework doesn't do is give you is machine readable hypermedia formats such as [Collection+JSON][collection] or HTML [microformats] by default, or the ability to auto-magically create fully HATEOAS style APIs that include hypermedia-based form descriptions and semantically labelled hyperlinks.
 Doing so would involve making opinionated choices about API design that should really remain outside of the framework's scope.

 [cite]: http://vimeo.com/channels/restfest/page:2
 [dissertation]: http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm